Bouboukeish/eddison-beta/README.md

 ## 🌟 Introduction
-Eddison is an innovative social media marketing platform designed to help you streamline your social media management effortlessly.
-Built with Next.js, Tailwind CSS, Shadcn UI, Magic UI, Aceternity UI, Prisma, MongoDB, Clerk, React Hook Form, and TypeScript, Eddison provides powerful analytics and user-friendly features to enhance your social media marketing experience.
+Eddison is an innovative AI-powered educational platform designed to transform how students learn and revise.
+Built with Next.js, Tailwind CSS, and cutting-edge AI technologies, Eddison converts various study materials into personalized, interactive learning content.

 ## 🚀 Features